 BizTalk Server tips and tricks for Administrators: Trying to annoy Tord – Moving an Event Source to a Different/Custom Windows Event Log

-Probably this was one of the most talked-about and funny tips and I completely forgot to publish it in my blog despite the resources are already available for download and reference in the session slides that you can find here.
+Probably this was one of the most talked-about and funny tips, and I completely forgot to publish it in my blog, despite the resources being already available for download and reference in the session slides that you can find here.

-If you are familiar with the BizTalk Innovation Day or BizTalk Summit’s, you will all remember that at some point my dear friend Tord Glad Nordahl complained in his session about BizTalk Developers writing unnecessary information in the Application Event Log and for they do not use the Event Viewer.
-You can also check his post and his point of view about this topic: BizTalk + Event log = angry admins
+If you are familiar with the BizTalk Innovation Day or BizTalk Summit, you will all remember that at some point, my dear friend Tord Glad Nordahl complained in his session about BizTalk Developers writing unnecessary information in the Application Event Log, and because they do not use the Event Viewer.
+You can also check his post and his point of view about this topic: BizTalk developers + Event log = angry admins.

-My goal here is not to criticize those who use the event viewer or if there is a better way to accomplish this task (monitor/logging BizTalk applications errors)… but I partially have to agree with Tord and say that… you shouldn’t write custom application errors, warnings or information in the Application Event Log.
+My goal here is not to criticize those who use the event viewer, or if there is a better way to accomplish this task (monitor/logging BizTalk application errors)… but I partially have to agree with Tord and say that… you shouldn’t write custom application errors, warnings, or information in the Application Event Log.

-Many times BizTalk developers like to write information’s that will help them track and debug their orchestrations like:
+Many times, BizTalk developers like to write information that will help them track and debug their orchestrations, like:

 custom source logs logged application event log